zann1x/hello-world/src/markdown-pages/projects.md

 ## videos

-during my time as a professional battlefield 4 player and in-game leader for myKPV, EnRo Griffins and others i recorded some of our matches from my perspective and put the best clips in small movies together.
+during my time as a semi-professional battlefield 4 player and in-game leader for myKPV, EnRo Griffins and others i recorded some of our matches from my perspective and put the best clips in small movies together.

 `youtube: 9CjRVXtN4Lg`